John Robert Osborn

 Company Sergeant Major John Robert Osborn, VC (2 January 1899 − 19 December 1941) was a Canadian soldier.
 Osborn was a recipient of the Victoria Cross (VC), the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
-He was born in Norfolk, England, and served in the Royal Navy during World War I.
+He was born in Norfolk, England, and served in the Royal Navy during the First World War.